Careers in Federal Libraries – So you want to be a Federal Librarian?

 By Kim Lyall

 FAFLRT President Nancy Faget began this effort earlier this year by setting up the Careers in Federal Libraries Google Group.
 The idea for an online space was conceived after the successful Careers in Federal Libraries events that took place at ALA conferences.
 According to Nancy, the organizers “wanted a way to continue the discussion between library school students, job seekers, and federal librarians.
 Federal employees know that finding a federal job is sometimes a long and tricky process.
-We want to help those with an interest in serving as a Federal information professional."
+We want to help those with an interest in serving as an Federal information professional.”

 Groups are one of the many free services offered through Google.
 They allow users to join, participate in discussions, and post documents to one shared online space.
 The Careers in Federal Libraries Google Group acts as a collaboration tool that connects federal librarians to current library school students, recent grads, and those interested in pursuing a federal library career.

 Collaborative online spaces facilitate open communication, knowledge sharing, and networking.
-Joyce Lee, a current student involved in the initiative notes that, "Social networking tools really help overcome geographic boundaries and enable people all over the country and world to communicate quickly and effectively.
-People expect to be able to find and share information online and communicate with others through discussion boards and social networking sites."
+Joyce Lee, a current student involved in the initiative notes that, “Social networking tools really help over-come geographic boundaries and enable people all over the country and world to communicate quickly and effectively.
+People expect to be able to find and share information online and communicate with others through discussion boards and social networking sites.”

-Although this group is only in its beginning stages, there are already over 100 members and 20 discussion threads.
+Although this group is only in its beginning stages there are already over 100 members and 20 discussion threads.
 We are currently soliciting feedback and ideas in order to improve the user experience with additional online functionalities and programming of interest to the users.